radiantearth/stac-spec/catalog-spec/catalog-spec.md

 This Catalog specification primarily defines a structure for information to be discoverable.
 Any use that is publishing a set of related spatiotemporal assets is strongly recommended to also use the [STAC Collection specification](../collection-spec/) to provide additional information about a set of Items contained in a catalog, to give contextual information to aid in discovery.
+Every STAC Collection is also a valid STAC Catalog.

 ## WARNING